 Many systems utilize Microsoft's SQL Server technology.
 Microsoft SQL Server provides the underlying database for the system.
 It provides security and is a reliable and scalable database to support businesses as they grow.
-It also features a rich set of integrated services that enables the user to do more with the data, such as query, search, synchronize, report and analyze.
+It provides a rich set of integrated services that enable the user to do more with the data, such as query, search, synchronize, report, and analyze.
 Often a dedicated server is established to house the SQL Server database; however, for many firms it is possible, depending upon the size of the firm and the services required, for the server to provide the SQL Server platform along with other services, such as file and print or email.
-A key benefit of SQL Server is that other applications access the data, thereby enabling greater integration of data and the ability to produce custom reports from the data.
+A key benefit of SQL Server is that the data are open to be accessed by other applications, thereby enabling greater integration of data and the ability to produce custom reports from the data.

-Some firm management systems also manage the throughput of jobs in the firm (often called workflow).
-Generally, they assist in the allocation of jobs to teams or team members and provide a means to track the status of a job.
+Some firm management systems also provide functionality to manage workflow and assist in capacity planning, helping firms to identify the resources needed to complete the predicted workload for a month or year.
+Generally, they assist in the allocation of jobs to teams or team members and then provide a means to track the status of a job.